valentjn/uni-stuttgart-phdthesis-template/README.md

 * Improved typographic style with KOMA-Script and microtype
-* Draft mode: Line numbers, Git commit and compile date as watermark, highlighting of overfull hboxes, underfull vboxes, and hyphenation places
+* Draft mode: Line numbers, Git commit and compile date as watermark, highlighting of overfull hboxes and hyphenation places
 * Filtering of LuaL<sup>A</sup>T<sub>E</sub>X via texfot
 * Output to-do notes as warnings to the log file to stay on track
 * Consistent figure, sub-figure, algorithm, and theorem style